mudont/indian-rummy/README.md

 # rummy-core
-:construction:  DO NOT USE YET.
+:construction:

-A very early stage library to model the card game of Indian Rummy.
+A very early stage library to model the card game of [Indian Rummy](https://en.wikipedia.org/wiki/Indian_Rummy).

+One function that appears to work is `solveHand()`.
+Given a hand of 13 cards and a wildcard joker, it returns all possible melds sorted in order of least points first.
+See `bin/test-solve.ts` for how to call it.